This article was updated on Aug. 23, 2018.

 business day.
 Absent such a requirement, employers generally have the option of paying employees on the day before or after the holiday.
 Before the start of the calendar year, employers should establish their paydays for the year taking into account their holiday schedule.

 Q: An employee is absent on a payday and wants me to give his paycheck to a friend.
-Is
+Is this allowed?

 A: There is generally no law against an employer from giving an employee's pay to a friend, if authorized by the employee.
 It is not, however, a best practice to do so.
 However, if you decide to allow another individual to pick up an employee's paycheck, it is important to first obtain the employee's written permission and then have the person who picks up the paycheck acknowledge receipt of the employee's pay.